seandstewart/bardly/pending/tragedies/romeo-and-juliet/11-player.md

 nieces; Mercutio and his brother Valentine; mine
 uncle Capulet, his wife and daughters; my fair niece
 Rosaline; Livia; Signior Valentio and his cousin
 Tybalt, Lucio and the lively Helena.'

-A fair
+*\[To Servant]*
-assembly: whither should they come?
+A fair assembly: whither should they come?

 **Servant**
 Up.